UK's Dixons to sell central European operations

 Electroworld operates 26 specialist electrical retail stores across Czech Republic and Slovakia.
-It made a pre-tax loss of 5.6 million on turnover of 129 million pounds in Dixons' 2013-14 year.
+It made a pretax loss of 5.6 million pounds ($9.4 million) on turnover of 129 million pounds in Dixons' 2013-14 year.

 Following completion, which is expected to take place during the summer, and which remains subject to regulatory clearance, Dixons expects to receive a small deferred cash consideration spread over three years.